andrewgremlich/ai-freelance/SCRIPT.md

 Hello and welcome to my presentation!
 Thank you for coming!

-Today, I want to encourage Software Engineers everywhere to not be discouraged with the rise of AI software.
+Today, I want to encourage Software Engineers everywhere to not be discouraged or stressed out with the rise of AI software.
 If anything, I want you to learn how to ride the wave of AI technology so that you can adapt just as fast as other AI-enabled software engineers and companies.

 I'll share my first project as a freelance engineer and how I used AI tools, and, most importantly, how not to use AI technology.
 AI Technology is useful and impressive, but if it's misused it can hinder progress as a software engineer.